Auto sector adds spark to Japan's electronic components industry

-Component makers such as Murata Manufacturing Co Ltd and TDK Corp are capitalising on rising demand for electronics like those that make cars safer with automatic braking or less polluting with engine controllers.
+Component makers such as Murata Manufacturing Co Ltd (6981.T) and TDK Corp (6762.T) are capitalizing on rising demand for electronics like those that make cars safer with automatic braking or less polluting with engine controllers.

-The auto industry offers a stable alternative, especially because of the enduring prominence of compatriot automakers such as global leader Toyota Motor Co.
+The auto industry offers a stable alternative, especially because of the enduring prominence of compatriot automakers such as global leader Toyota Motor Corp (7203.T).
 The value of electronic components per car will grow 26 percent over the decade to 2022, according to Fuji Chimera Research Institute.

-But the payoff may not be as quick and will favour those with a longer history in the business.
+But the payoff may not be as quick and will favor those with a longer history in the business.

 “TDK and Murata were early to start working in automobiles and are strong there,” said Manabu Akizuki, executive director at Nomura Securities.
 “Moving into automobiles is not so difficult but it takes 10 years to bear fruit.”